 EDI remains the de-facto standard for B2B data exchanges, no matter the industry.
 Within today’s ecosystem-driven business environment, companies need the ability to communicate quickly and efficiently with their trading partners, customers, suppliers, and vendors.
 But traditional EDI methods are no longer an ideal way to keep up with the pace of change.

-Companies need solutions that includes EDI translation software that can accept and transform EDI (not to mention other formats, including XML and flat files) before moving that data to other systems and applications.
+Companies need EDI platforms that include translation can accept and transform EDI (not to mention other formats, including XML and flat files) before moving that data to other systems and applications.
 A central integration platform provides that flexibility.
-In 2019, it’s simply the cost of doing business and maintaining those relationships is crucial to a thriving ecosystem.
+In 2021, it’s simply the cost of doing business, and maintaining those relationships is crucial to a thriving ecosystem.

 What is an EDI Translator?

 In simplest form, an EDI translator is software that processes EDI data to and from a format that is compatible with specific software to regulated EDI formats that are known as EDI standards.
 An EDI translator allows companies to take one document that was customized in-house and convert it to an EDI standard to then send to another business who will convert the EDI standard into the format that is necessary for their enterprise.

-The process for an EDI transaction is generally as follows:
+The process for EDI translation is generally as follows:

 - Extract data from the original software in order to conduct an EDI conversion

 - Create an outbound EDI message

 - Format the message to the proper EDI standard

-- Transaction is sent to the trading partner (receiver)
+- The EDI transaction is sent to the trading partner (receiver)